 Top 5 Ways to Avoid Drug Errors

 Every month millions of Americans pick up their prescription at the pharmacy, only to discover that their pill looks different than the month before.
-Last month’s oval, white pills embossed with “3972V” are now round, and display imprint “ML24”.
-Green, round pills are now green rectangles.
+Last month’s round, white pills embossed with “3972V” are now pink, round, and display imprint “Lupin 10”.

-What are the top 5 things you need to know to be sure you get the right medication?
+What are the top 5 things you need to know to be sure you are getting the right medication?

 1. Generic medication shapes and colors change frequently.